 A study published in the British Journal of Nutrition found that simply adding strawberries to a beverage slowed the insulin responses by delaying the absorption of sugars in the digestive tract.
 The high antioxidant content of strawberries in the form of vitamin C, glutathione and anthocyanins can counteract oxidative stress markers that lead to chronic inflammation.

 Avocados, which are actually a fruit, are high in healthy fats with studies showing they have many beneficial effects on health and may prove useful in the treatment of hypertension, inflammatory conditions, and diabetes.
 They are high in vitamin C, folate, vitamin K and contain more potassium than bananas.
 Potassium supports healthy blood pressure levels.
 Avocados are also loaded with heart-healthy monounsaturated fatty acids such as oleic acid which have been linked to reduced inflammation.

-1 scoop of natural yoghurt or 1 serve of probiotic powder (optional for dairy free)
+- 1 scoop of natural yoghurt or 1 serve of probiotic powder (optional)

 - Blend until smooth, around 60 seconds, top with extra fruit, shredded coconut or some crushed nuts